Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Methods

 \subsection{Internal and external rate parameters}

 When $i \neq 0$, the rate parameter of the contact interval distribution in the pair $ij$ is

-where $\beta_\text{int}$ is an unknown coefficient vector, $\lambda_0$ is a baseline rate, and $X_{ij}$ is a covariate vector that can include infectiousness covariates for $i$, susceptibility covariates for $j$, and pairwise covariates.
-This is equivalent to an AFT model where $\exp(-\beta_\text{int}^\text{T} X_{ij})$ is the acceleration factor~\citep{KalbfleischPrentice}.
+where $\beta_\text{int}$ is an unknown coefficient vector, $\lambda_0$ is a baseline rate parameter, and $X_{ij}$ is a covariate vector that can include infectiousness covariates for $i$, susceptibility covariates for $j$, and pairwise covariates.
+Each component of $\beta_\text{int}$ is the log rate ratio for a one-unit increase in the corresponding covariate while holding all others constant.
+Because $\lambda_0 > 0$, it will be estimated using an intercept $\ln \lambda_0$.
+This model is equivalent to an AFT model where $\exp(-\beta_\text{int}^\text{T} X_{ij})$ is the acceleration factor~\citep{KalbfleischPrentice}.
+We prefer to define the model in terms of rate ratios because the rate ratio is a more common measure of association in epidemiology~\citep{morgenstern1980measures, rothman2008modern}.